josephptflanagan/Converter/README.md

 ## Binary to Decimal and Decimal to Binary Convertor
 This Convertor could be handled by built in functionality of Javascript, but I wanted to see if I could figure out the algorithm myself, and I believe I have.

-## Hex to RGB to HSL Convertor
+## Color Convertor
 Working on this one at the moment.
-All conversions work, but I'd like to improve the documentation, and figure out rounding issues and potential use of regex for input checking
+Adding HSV.
+I need to improve the documentation, and figure out rounding issues and potential use of regex for input checking